TITLE 83: PUBLIC UTILITIES

 3. An estimate for the time required to build and install the EDC's interconnection facilities based on results from prior studies and an estimate of the date upon which the facilities will be completed.

-Operating Requirements for Distributed Generation Facilities Operating in Parallel
+Operating Requirements for Distributed Energy Resources Facilities Operating in Parallel

-The EDC shall list specific operating practices that apply to this distributed generation interconnection and the conditions under which each listed specific operating practice applies.
+The EDC shall list specific operating practices that apply to this DER interconnection and the conditions under which each listed specific operating practice applies.

 Monitoring and Control Requirements